ExchMaster/NEI-Pilot-Projects/ReadMe.md

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FExchMaster%2FNEI-Pilot-Projects%2Fmaster%2Fazuredeploy.json" target="_blank"><img src="http://azuredeploy.net/deploybutton.png"/></a>

 This template deploys a 3 tier topology for hosting a web application.
 Each tier consists of a set of virtual machines running CentOS 7.2, a load balancer, and a subnet.
 Please note, when deploying this template it is advisable to deploy into a resource group that is different from the virtual network which will host the infrastructure.
 This will allow you to delete the resources without affecting the underlying network.
+Also, the Azure region must match between the pre-existing virtual network and the resource group created as part of deployment.
+If the virtual network exists in "East US", then the resource group created as part of the deployment of the infrastrcuture must also be in in "East US".

 ##Overview of Tiers